MyBord/mybord-client/docs/productOutline.md

 ## II.
 Functionality

-* Dashboard Page Functionality:
+### A. Dashboard

+* Card Management
+  * filter by category
-  * filter by category or tag
+  * filter by tag
+  * filter my favorites
+  * filter to do's
+  * filter done's
   * general / all purpose search
   * grid vs row
-  * add card
+  * add card; create a modal for creating a card?
-  * my favorites
+  * multi-edit
-  * sort by category, date uploaded, etc
+  * sort by category, date uploaded, tag, etc
   * change size of card
+  * create new tags, edit existing tags

-* individual card functionality
+* Individual card functionality
   * favorite
-  * edit tags
+  * add tags, remove tags, edit tags
   * edit category
   * edit title
   * edit in general
-  * delete
+  * delete; add pop confirm / 'are you sure' if deleting
-  * mark as to do
+  * mark as to do and mark as done
   * mark as done
   * multi select / multi edit

-* individual card info
-  * category
-  * title
-  * tags
-  * is favorite
-  * is marked as to do
-  * is marked as done

 ## III.
 Design Resources